PDFWAC 296-155-53408

 (iii) The effects of speed and terrain on crane movement (including movement of the boom/mast) are considered so that those effects do not cause the minimum clearance distances specified in Table 5 of this section to be breached.

 (iv) Dedicated spotter.
-If any part of the crane while traveling will get closer than 20 feet of the power line, you must ensure that a dedicated spotter who is in continuous contact with the driver/operator is used.
-The dedicated spotter must:
+If any part of the crane while traveling will get closer than 20 feet of the power line, the employer must ensure that a dedicated spotter (who meets the definition of a dedicated spotter), who is in continuous contact with the driver/operator, is used.
+The dedicated spotter must meet the definition of a dedicated spotter and:

-(B) Where necessary, use equipment that enables the dedicated spotter to communicate directly with the operator.
+(B) Where necessary, use equipment that enables the dedicated spotter to communicate directly with the operator; and

 (C) Give timely information to the operator so that the required clearance distance can be maintained.

 (v) Additional precautions for traveling in poor visibility.
-When traveling at night, or in conditions of poor visibility, in addition to the measures specified in (b)(i) through (iv) of this subsection, you must ensure that:
+When traveling at night, or in conditions of poor visibility, in addition to the measures specified in (b)(i) through (iv) of this subsection, the employer must ensure that:

-(A) The power lines are illuminated or another means of identifying the location of the lines must be used.
+(A) The power lines are illuminated or another means of identifying the location of the lines must be used; and

 (B) A safe path of travel is identified and used.

-(7) For power lines over 1000 kV, the minimum clearance distance must be established by the utility owner/operator or a registered professional engineer who is a qualified person with respect to power transmission and distribution.
+(6) For power lines over 1000 kV, the minimum clearance distance must be established by the utility owner/operator or a RPE who is a qualified person with respect to power transmission and distribution.

 Voltage (nominal, kV) | Minimum clearance distance (feet) | |